Klinefelter syndrome: Infertility treatment

-This syndrome, evenly distributed in all ethnic groups, has a prevalence of approximately four subjects per every 10,000 (0.04%) males in the general population.
-However, it is estimated that only 25% of the individuals with Klinefelter syndrome are diagnosed throughout their lives.
-The rate of Klinefelter syndrome among infertile males is 3.1%.
-The syndrome is also the main cause of male hypogonadism.

 History

 The syndrome was named after American endocrinologist Harry Klinefelter, who in 1942 worked with Fuller Albright and E. C. Reifenstein at Massachusetts General Hospital in Boston, Massachusetts, and first described it in the same year.
 The account given by Klinefelter came to be known as Klinefelter syndrome as his name appeared first on the published paper, and seminiferous tubule dysgenesis was no longer used.
 Considering the names of all three researchers, it is sometimes also called Klinefelter–Reifenstein–Albright syndrome.
 In 1956, Klinefelter syndrome was found to result from an extra chromosome.
 Plunkett and Barr found the sex chromatin body in cell nuclei of the body.
 This was further clarified as XXY in 1959 by Patricia Jacobs and John Anderson Strong.
 The first published report of a man with a 47,XXY karyotype was by Patricia Jacobs and John Strong at Western General Hospital in Edinburgh, Scotland, in 1959.
 This karyotype was found in a 24-year-old man who had signs of KS.
 Jacobs described her discovery of this first reported human or mammalian chromosome aneuploidy in her 1981 William Allan Memorial Award address.

-In August 2022, a team of scientists published a study of a skeleton found at Torre Velha, Municipality of Bragança in north-eastern Portugal.
-The male was buried in a cut grave around 1,000CE, and found from DNA tests to be the earliest known person with this syndrome.
+Klinefelter syndrome has been identified in ancient burials.
+In August 2022, a team of scientists published a study of a skeleton found in Bragança, north-eastern Portugal, of a man who died around 1000 AD and was discovered by their investigations to have a 47,XXY karyotype.
+In 2021, bioarchaeological investigation of the individual buried with the Suontaka sword, previously assumed to be a woman, concluded that person "whose gender identity may well have been non-binary", had Klinefelter syndrome.

+Cultural and social impacts

+In many societies, the symptoms of Klinefelter syndrome have contributed to significant social stigma, particularly due to infertility and gynecomastia.
+Historically, these traits were often associated with a perceived lack of masculinity, which could result in social ostracism.
+However, in recent years, increased awareness and advocacy have led to a reduction in stigma, with individuals diagnosed with KS more likely to receive proper medical care and support.
+Advocacy organizations, such as the American Association for Klinefelter Syndrome Information and Support (AAKSIS), have played a crucial role in promoting understanding and improving the quality of life for affected individuals.

+The classification of Klinefelter syndrome as an intersex variation is debated.
+It is included as one by intersex advocacy groups, and some KS organizations and academics.
+Historically, however, medical tradition has often excluded KS from intersex, prioritizing physical appearance at birth over chromosomal makeup.
+This view was echoed by some KS support communities, which emphasized a strictly male identity, attributed to fears of stigma associated with homosexuality or transgender identity.
+A 2024 study showed 19% of KS respondents identified as intersex or non-binary, 12% as female and 53% as male, with 56% overall noting some discrepancy between their gender identity and their physical appearance.